keithalewis/math/vswap.md

 Consider an underlying with price $x$ at the beginning of a period and price $X$ at the end of the period.
-Consider an option with payoff $(X - x)^2$ at the end of the period having price $A$.
-If an option with payoff
+Consider an option with payoff $(X - x)^2$ at the end of the period having price $A$ and an option with payoff
-$X^2 - x^2$ has price $B$ and the forward paying $X - x$ has price 0 then
+$X^2 - x^2$ having price $B$.
+If a forward paying $X - x$ has price 0 then
 $A = B$.
-This follows from the elementary formula
+This follows from simple algebra:
 $$
 	X^2 - x^2 = 2x(X - x) + (X - x)^2.
 $$
 Note this is Taylor's formula for $f(x) = x^2$ since cubic and higher order terms are 0.
-Either contract can be used to replicate the other using the 0 price forward contract.
+Either contract can be used to replicate the other using the at-the-money forward contract.

 __Exercise__. _If the price of the forward is $C$ then $B = 2xC + A$_.